-- The Champagne Bar, which serves wine, beer and champagne cocktails as well.
-(It’s open all day on weekends and 10:30am to 5:00pm weekdays.)
+- The Champagne Bar serves wine, beer, and champagne cocktails.
+(It’s open all day on weekends and 10:30 am to 5:00 pm on weekdays.)

-- Buddy Brew Coffee bar serving a variety of espresso and brewed coffee drinks.
+- Buddy Brew Coffee bar serves a variety of espresso and brewed coffee drinks.

 There’s seating between the coffee and tea bars to meet friends, enjoy some alone time, and do work if you like as well.